Canna (plant): Pests

-Cannas are largely free of pests, but in the US, plants sometimes fall victim to the canna leaf roller moth, and the resultant leaf damage, while not fatal to the plant, can be most distressing to a keen gardener.
+Cannas are largely free of pests.
+However, in the eastern and southern United States, plants sometimes fall victim to the canna leaf roller moth, with the resultant leaf damage, while not being fatal to the plant, can be most distressing to a keen gardener's eye.

-Slugs and snails are fond of cannas, and can leave large holes in the leaves, preferring the tender, young, unfurled leaves.
-Red spider mites can also be a problem for cannas grown indoors or during a very hot, long summer outdoors.
+Slugs and snails are quite fond of cannas and their large, juicy leaves, potentially leaving unsightly holes where they have chewed on the plant—particularly during and after rainy periods (when mollusks become active).
+Slugs and snails tend to prefer tender, younger foliage, however.
+Red spider mites may also be a potential pest for cannas grown indoors, in dry areas, or that receive poor airflow.

+For canna grown outside (in California or Texas, for example), mealybugs and scale insects are most drawn to the dense folds and creases between the leaves and the stem/petiole, where the foliage attaches to the plant.
+At times, if left unchecked, these sucking-insects may remain effectively concealed in these tight areas, only for older or dead leaves to be peeled off to reveal a small colony of white, fuzzy mealybugs congregated.
+Mealybugs are particularly prevalent in drier climates, such as the Southwestern US.
 Japanese beetles can also ravage the leaves if left uncontrolled.

+These pests, while certainly able to drain a plant of its energy over time, and cause its eventual decline, are generally not lethal to the plant when dealt with immediately.
+The majority of insect pests on canna plants can be sprayed with a 70% isopropyl alcohol mist—diluted slightly—applied during non-sunny periods, as the alcohol may cause sunburn on the plant.
+Other effective options include insecticidal soap, neem and horticultural oils, and other commercially available spray treatments.
+Granulated systemic insecticides are also useful, and generally completely safe; when applied to the soil topically every few months, granulated or powdered systemics will prevent nearly all pest infestations (for the duration of effectiveness).
+Non-scented baby wipes or paper towels, moistened with rubbing alcohol or cider vinegar may be used to wipe any invisible eggs or larvae from the leaves.

 Disease

 Cannas are remarkably free of diseases, compared to many genera.
 However, they may fall victim to canna rust, a fungal disease resulting in orange spots on the plant's leaves, caused by over-moist soil.
 They are also susceptible to certain plant viruses, some of which are Canna-specific, which may result in spotted or streaked leaves, in a mild form, but can finally result in stunted growth and twisted and distorted blooms and foliage.

 The flowers are sometimes affected by a grey, fuzzy mold called botrytis.
 Under humid conditions, it is often found growing on the older flowers.
 Treatment is to simply remove the old flowers, so the mold does not spread to the new flowers.